Pancharanga Kshetrams: Parimala Ranganatha Perumal Temple

 The Parimala Ranganatha Perumal Temple is also one of the 108 Divya Desams.
 It is located on the banks of the Kaveri River, in Mayiladuthurai in Tamil Nadu.
 The legend of the temple is related to a pious bandit-turned-Alvar saint Parakal, known for his devotion to Ranganatha.
 Lord Vishnu transformed him by teaching the Narayana mantra or Ashtaksara (the eight syllabled) – "namo narayanaya", turning the robber into a saint who then starts singing the first verse of Peria Thirumozhi/ Peria Thirumoli (Vaadinen Vaadi).
-Then Lord Ranganatha agrees to permanently reside in his town Tirunakari as Parimala Perumal and Parakal built a temple for him and remained there permanently offering prayers to the god.[23] god.
-The Temple town is now known as Thiruindaloor in Mayuram taluk of Nagaipattinam district in Tamil Nadu.
+Then Lord Ranganatha agrees to permanently reside in his town Tirunakari as Parimala Perumal and Parakal built a temple for him and remained there permanently offering prayers to the god.
+The Temple town is now known as Thiruindaloor in Mayiladuthurai taluk of Mayiladuthurai district in Tamil Nadu.

 The practice of playing nadasvaram (a wind musical instrument) at temples, though in vogue for centuries, did not have any sahityam or music based literature or lyrics to go with it.
 Then a beginning was made by renowned musicians who composed a rakti, a musical composition with 2 to 8 notes according to their skills and then played it in Parimala Ranganatha Temple.
 Thereafter, it became a popular rendition in the nadasvaram.
 The rakti (lyrics) played in the Parimala Ranganatha temple at Tiruvizhandur was made famous by Tiruvizhandur Subrahmanya Pillai and Kurainadu Natesa Pillai, who were among the reputed rakti players of an earlier generation.
 Sri Radhakrishna Pillai was also a well known player of this instrument in recent times.